DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 U. S. Naval Center, Dish Network 4 receivers for breaking world news and events.
 We installed one for the U S Marine Corps Center on other end of the same long building.
 We are CCR Registered for Government / Dept.Of Defense work.

-< Small business building.
-Dish Network TV for customer waiting area.
+Small commercial building.
+Dish Network was installed for the customer waiting area.

 < This is our sale and install of an Andrew 1.8 meter (6") Ku receive only ground mount dish.
 It is in a small office complex in the back wooded area.
 The dish is on AMC 1 and will be connected to 12+ DVB receiver cards in computers.